sollecitom/gradle-dependencies-update-plugin/README.md

 Once cloned, remember to update:

 - [gradle.properties](plugin-build/gradle.properties)
-- Plugin Usages (search for com.ncorti.kotlin.gradle.template in the repo and replace it with your ID).
+- Plugin Usages (search for org.sollecitom.kotlin.gradle.versions in the repo and replace it with your ID).

 ## Composite Build 📦